wI2L/blinkygo/README.md

 err := bt.SetPixels(pixels)
 ```

 Set a list of pixels, starting from the beginning.
-If the slice provided as argument contains more pixels than the BlinkyTape instance was initialized for, the remaining will be genly ignored.
+If the slice provided as argument contains more pixels than the BlinkyTape instance was initialized for, the remaining will be gently ignored.

 ###  Set a color